BKaperick/Thio/src/README.md

 >     RETURN
 >     * Boolean determining if the difference between `start` and `end` is in part
 >     caused by a promotion
+>     NOTE
->     Note, this only comments on the existence of a promotion by `team`.
+>     * this only comments on the existence of a promotion by `team`.
 This
 >     function does not determine whether other moves are also taking place.
+>     However, this check is already performed in `is_valid_move` prior to
+>     entering this function

-## is_castling(start, end, team, moves, verbose=False)
+## is_castling(start, end, team, moves, verbose=0)
 >     INPUT
 >     start -- array shaped (64,) containing a board state
 >     end -- array shaped (64,) containing a board state
 >     team -- specifier for team, either `Wh` or `Bl`
 >     moves -- dictionary encoding details about changes between `start` and `end`
+>     Checks whether `team` is castling legally.
+Does not make any claims about
+>     whether other moves are also taking place.
 >     RETURN
 >     * Boolean determining if the difference between `start` and `end`
 >     `team`
->     Checks whether team is castling legally.
-Does not make any claims about
->     whether other moves are also taking place.
 >     TODO
 >     * Verify indexing is correct.

-## is_enpassant(start, end, team, moves)
+## is_enpassant(start, end, team, moves, verbose=0)
->     Determines whether start can be transformed into end by exactly one
+>     INPUT
+>     start -- 2d array storing board state before move
+>     end -- 2d array storing board state after move
+>     team -- +/- 1 indicating on which team this piece is
+>     moves -- dictionary from `is_valid_move` indicating the types of move(s)
+>         made between `start` and `end`
+>     verbose -- nonnegative integer indicating level of verbosity for debugging
+>     RETURN
+>     move_happened -- a boolean determining whether en passant has taken place
->     en'passant move by the specified team.
+>         by `team`
+>     NOTE
+>     * this function does not check whether other moves have occurred also

 ## is_in_check(board, team)
 >     Given the board state, determines whether team's king is threatened.

 ## possible_moves(board, team, pieceloc = None)
+>     INPUT
+>     board -- array shaped (64,) containing a board state
+>     team -- specifier for team, either `Wh` or `Bl`
+>     pieceloc -- if left `None` then all possible moves from all pieces on
+>         `board` on the specified `team` are computed.
+Else, only `pieceloc`'s
+>         moves are computed
+>     RETURN
->     Given a board state and a team specifier, returns a list of 3-tuples
+>     moves -- a set of 3-tuples of the form (piece-identifier-at-end-of-move,
->     describing the possible (end positions of?) moves that can be made.
+>         end-row, end-col) denoting the spaces `pieceloc` piece/team can reach
+>     NOTE
->     Note: this function does not remove moves which reveal checks illegally,
+>     * this function does not remove moves which reveal checks illegally,
 >     or moves that fail to respond to an active check threat.

 ## castling_moves(board, team)